-The financial statements were prepared in accordance with Canadian accounting standards for not-for-profit organizations (ASNPO) and include the following significant accounting policies:
+The financial statements were prepared in accordance with Canadian accounting standards for not-for-profit organizations (ASNPO).

 Revenue recognition

 The Society follows the deferral method of accounting for contributions, which include grants and donations.
 Restricted contributions are recognized as revenue in the year in which the related expenditures are incurred.
 Unrestricted contributions are recognized as revenue when received or receivable if the amount to be received can be reasonably estimated and collection is reasonably assured.